PatriciaArnedo/haveibeenpwned/README.md

 1. A user can submit their email and see all associated breaches for that email
 2. A user can see if their username and password were compromised, as well as the domain and the date of the breach.
+3. A user can sort their breaches by various atributes.

 How to run the server: